Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 Day 4

-Known as the “birthplace of icebergs,” this region produces some of the most dazzling icebergs found anywhere on earth.
-Hike to the UNESCO World Heritage-listed Icefjord and stand in awe of its immensity.
-Sermeq Kujalleq, also known as Jakobshavn Glacier, is the most productive glacier – not only in Greenland but the entire Northern Hemisphere.
-It produces 20 million tonnes of ice each day, all floating into the Ilulissat Icefjord and Disko Bay.
-Conditions permitting, enjoy a Zodiac cruise at the mouth of the fjord and kayak through sea ice and icebergs.
+In the afternoon, arrive in Ilulissat.
+Known as the birthplace of icebergs, this region produces some of the most dazzling icebergs found anywhere in the Arctic.
+Hike past the husky sledge dogs to the UNESCO World Heritage-listed Icefjord and stand in awe at its immensity.
+Sermeq Kujalleq, also known as Jakobshavn Glacier, is the most productive glaciernot only in Greenland but the entire Northern Hemisphere.
+It produces 20 million tons of ice each day, all floating into the Ilulissat Icefjord and Disko Bay.

 Accommodations